Simin Amini (PhD Student)

 Amirali Ardekanian earned his B.A. in Art History from the University of California, Los Angeles.
 His research Interests focus on the history of photography in Iran and the use and reception of ancient Iran in the construction of national identities in the 19th and 20th centuries.
 A student in Art History and the PhD Program in Visual Studies, he is an Elahé Omidyar Mir-Djalali Graduate Fellow in Persian/Iranian Studies.

 Agnik Bhattacarya (Ph.D.
-Student)
+Candidate)

 Agnik Bhattacarya (BA, Sanskrit University; MA, Presidency University, Kolkata).
 Agnik Battacharya's research focuses on the role of archaeology in the construction of nationhood in early modern and modern Afghanistan (18th to 20th centuries).
 His research interests also include the visual and spatial politics of the formation of the Kushan Empire, which encompassed eastern Iran, Afghanistan, Central Asia and Gandhara.
 A student in n Art History and the PhD Program in Visual Studies, he is an Elahé Omidyar Mir-Djalali Graduate Fellow in Ancient Iranian Studies.